owaiskaifi/image_classification_banana/README.md

-information about files:
+# information about files:

-convert_pytorch_model.py: converts the given model to onix server.py:main serverfile which will be used test.py: test inference code
+  convert_pytorch_model.py: converts the given model to onix

+  server.py:main serverfile which will be used

+  test.py: test inference code

+  test_banana.py : file used to test banana deployment